MediaComem/comem-webdev/subjects/js-promises/README.md

 Promises are another way to organize asynchronous code.

 All promises follow the [Promises/A+ specification][promises-spec].
+Promises have been integrated into the JavaScript language since ECMAScript 2015.

 Basically, a promise is an object with a `then()` function that has the following signature:

 ```js